ianrich69420/phase-1-wk-1-moringa-code-challenge/README.md

 # Description

-This is the project made for the first code challenge done in JavaScript, it contains three function that each:
+This is the project made for the first code challenge done in JavaScript, it contains three functions that each:

 - Prompt a user to input student marks.
 The input should be between 0 and 100.
 Then outputs the correct grade: